Independence, Iowa: Education

 Independence belongs to the Independence Community School District, which also includes the towns of Brandon and Rowley.
-The district includes a K - 2nd grade school (East Elementary), a 3rd - 6th grade school (West Elementary) and a junior senior high school (7th-12th grade).
+The district includes a Preschool ages 4-5 grade building (Early Childhood Center), K - 2nd grade school (East Elementary), a 3rd - 6th grade school (West Elementary) and a junior senior high school (7th-12th grade).
 The area is also served by St. John Catholic School.
 In 2011, the communities of Brandon, Rowley and Independence passed a bond referendum to build a new $27,500,000 junior and senior high school that opened in the fall of 2013.

 Infrastructure

 Airport

 The FAA identifier is IIB, and this is a small municipal airport offering flight training, quick-service fueling, charter flights, aircraft maintenance, and hangar rental.